dbojan/howto/README.md

 ## How can I copy files between 2 ftp / webdav sites?
 - Open both sites in winscp program, use copy and paste
 - Or use 'map network drive' or 'add a network location', or create shortcut: explorer.exe ftp://...
+- Tested on MX Linux-xfce, with Thunar file manager, works fine
+- Tested on windows, works sort of, only with winscp, but uses temporary folder.

 ## How to disable Libre Office logo
 -edit programs/soffice.ini